 This pass will be available 48 hours before boarding.
 It must be accessed in an updated browser (except for Internet Explorer).
 An individual form must be completed for every person, including minors

-Local insurance authorized for travelers can be valued at the following link:
+Local insurance authorized for not vaccinated travelers can be valued at the following link: